andriyadi/EspX/README.md

 Starting with v0.7.0 that support is removed, as this library should be all about ESPectro, no need for cloud integration.
 The specific Makestro Cloud client library is made available here: https://github.com/dycodex/MakestroCloudClient

 Version 0.7.0 or above is also optimized for **ESPectro Core board v3**.
-It still has backward compability with previous version.
+It's still backward compatible with previous version.
 Just make sure you add `ESPectro_V2` parameter when instantiate ESPectro object.

 ## About ESPectro
 It's an ESP8266 development board as the culmination of our 1+ year experience in exploring and developing products with ESP8266 MCU.